tom-amit/AI-game/report/Report.md

 We used a simple evaluation function that takes into account material differences and how much a player's pawns have pushed forward: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L18-L21 The material difference is just as you'd expect and the distanceSum is just calculated as the sum of the row numbers minus 4.5 (from -3.5 to 3.5) for all of a player's pawns
-In addition, on each layer we multiply the scores by a factor GAMMA smaller then one, to encourage the AI to take the fastest way to victory https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L92 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L108
+In addition, on each layer we multiply the scores by a factor GAMMA smaller than one, to encourage the AI to take the fastest way to victory https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L92 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L108